Mukesh’s mantra is “helping home buyers and homeowners get the best mortgage for their needs”.

-Bank of Canada increases policy interest rate by 50 basis points, begins quantitative tightening
+Bank of Canada increases policy interest rate by 25 basis points, continues quantitative tightening

-The Bank of Canada today increased its target for the overnight rate to 1%, with the Bank Rate at 1% and the deposit rate at 1%.
-The Bank is also ending reinvestment and will begin quantitative tightening (QT), effective April 25.
-Maturing Government of Canada bonds on the Banks balance sheet will no longer be replaced and, as a result, the size of the balance sheet will decline over time.
+The Bank of Canada today increased its target for the overnight rate to 4%, with the Bank Rate at 4% and the deposit rate at 4%.
+The Bank is also continuing its policy of quantitative tightening.